19 Things To Do In York That You Need To Try

 Credit: National Railway Museum

-22. Enjoy an stroll through the Museum Gardens
+19. Enjoy a stroll through the Museum Gardens

 things to do york